aslamdoctor/rearrange-woocommerce-products/readme.txt

 Rearrange Woocommerce Products is a plugin that allows you to rearrange/reorder the default sort order of the products on Woocommerce Shop Page.
 It also allows to rearrange products based on specific category.

 This is very easy to use plugin with "drag & drop" functionality to rearrange the products.

-== URGENT ==
-* If you are using version 3.0.0, please update it to latest one as the files were not published properly on servers.

 == MAJOR UPDATES ==